dougeby/IntuneDocs/InTuneDocs/DeployUse/allow-policy-managed-apps-access-to-o365.md

 ---

 # Create a policy that allows only mobile apps that support Intune MAM policies to access Office 365 services
 [Intune mobile app management (MAM) policies](protect-apps-and-data-with-microsoft-intune.md) help protect your company data on devices that are enrolled for management in Intune.
 You can also use MAM policies on **employee owned devices that are not enrolled for management in Intune**.
 In this case, even though you don't manage the device, you still need to make sure that your company data and resources is protected.
-Using MAM CA, you can create a policy that allows only mobile apps that support Intune MAM policies to access O365 services like Exchange Online.
+Using conditional access for MAM (MAM CA), you can create a policy that allows only mobile apps that support Intune MAM policies to access O365 services like Exchange Online.

 For example, by only allowing the **Microsoft Outlook app** to access Exchange Online, you can **block the built-in mail apps on iOS and Android**, which don't have the data protection from Intune MAM policies to get email from **Exchange Online**.